Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 In the presence of a symmetry $\mathbb A_4$, we distinguish \emph{seven} possible \emph{gapped} phases.
-These are labelled by a subgroup $H \subseteq \mathbb A_4$ characterising the symmetry of the ground states, together with a class $[\psi]$ labeling the projective representations that classify possible symmetry protected topological (SPT) orders \cite{chen2011classification}.
-Physically, a non-trivial $[\psi]$ signals the presence of edge modes that transform projectively under the action of the symmetry $H$.
+Each gapped phase is labelled by a subgroup $H \subseteq \mathbb A_4$ together with a class $[\psi]$ in the second cohomology group of $H$, which classifies its projective representations.
+Physically, while $H$ characterises the symmetry preserved within the ground state subspace, a non-trivial $[\psi]$ signals the presence of edge modes that transform projectively under the action of the subsymmetry $H$ \cite{chen2011classification}.
 Up to isomorphisms, $\mathbb A_4$ counts five subgroups, namely $\mathbb A_4$, $\mathbb D_2$, $\mathbb Z_3$, $\mathbb Z_2$ as well as the trivial one.
-Out of these subgroups, only $\mathbb A_4$ and $\mathbb D_2$ have non-trivial second cohomology groups, which are both isomorphic to $\mathbb Z_2$.
+Out of these subgroups, only $\mathbb A_4$ and $\mathbb D_2$ have non-trivial second cohomology groups, which are both isomorphic to $\mathbb Z_2$, hence seven gapped phases.